Anti Dumping Regime in India

 - Reduced wages for the workers on account of decrease in the overall prices of the goods (Price effect comes into play)

 - Adverse effects on cash flow are also observed due to dumping.
-Further due to the losses faced by domestic producers a market’s ability to raise capital gets severely hampered.
-In toto, we can say the citizens loose the incentive to enter the market which is detrimental to any economy.
+Further due to the losses faced by domestic producers, a market's ability to raise capital gets severely hampered.
+In toto, we can say that the citizens lose the incentive to enter the market which is detrimental to any economy.

 IMPLEMENTATION AND RELIEF UNDER INDIAN LAW

 For a domestic player to get relief under the current Anti-dumping laws, it must show material injury caused by dumping.
 The material injury cannot be based on future threats or conjectures.
-Material injury can be established by when the following gets established :
+Material injury can be established by when the following gets established:Step 1 Volume Effect:

 When all the three conditions are met, it is ascertained that the domestic industry has faced material injury on account of dumping and is accordingly provided relief.